Field Nation proves to be a winning proposition for OEMs

 The best of both worlds

 Fujitsu’s success with the platform led them to utilize it for another part of their service business known as Technical Courier.
 This service dispatches freelance technicians to the customer site to install and replace parts that are already delivered to their site through an advanced exchange program.
 It was developed because a segment of Fujitsu’s customer base wanted to receive the financial benefits that come with the advanced exchange model.
 However, they lacked the personnel on staff to properly replace defective parts with new ones, and return the defective cores back to Fujitsu.

 The financial benefits to Fujitsu of using the Field Nation platform for project work and technical courier service are numerous.
 According to Ray Caul, Vice President of Retail Managed Services, Fujitsu is able to reduce costs by 33% per technician.
 These savings come from several areas.

-The financial benefits of using the Field Nation platform are approximately 50% lower than the fully-burdened hourly rate of a full-time employee.
-Second, freelance technicians are paid a flat rate per assigned job so Fujitsu does not have to pay freelance technicians for their travel time.
-As a result, utilization levels are higher and travel costs are non-existent, which has resulted in a 15% cost savings per job.
-Additionally, Fujitsu is able to sidestep the costs associated with recruiting and interviewing freelance technicians and is no longer tasked with having to finance background checks for new candidates – the individual freelancer is responsible for covering this fee as part of using the Field Nation platform, and research suggests the cost of recruiting a new hire can be as much as $5,000 per person.
+First, technician rates on the Field Nation platform are approximately 50% lower than a fully-burdened hourly rate of a full-time employee.
+Second, freelance technicians are paid a flat rate per assigned work order.
+Fujitsu does not pay contractors for travel time.
+As a result, utilization levels are higher and travel costs are non-existent resulting in a 15% savings per work order.
+Third, Fujitsu doesn’t bear the costs associated with recruiting and interviewing freelance technicians nor does it bear the expenses associated with conducting background checks on new candidates.
+This is a fee that is passed onto the individual freelancer on the Field Nation platform.
+Research indicates that the cost of recruiting a new hire can be as much as $5,000 per person.